MohamedEssam71/Game-of-Life/README.md

 5. After each iteration, use the `display` function to show the updated state of the game on the console.
 6. Repeat steps 4 and 5 for the desired number of runs.

-Remember, this implementation does not require graphics.
-The game will be displayed and played on the console.